InfoGata/audiogata-plugin-typings/docs/docs/plugins/api/interfaces/Playlist.md

 • `Optional` **pluginId**: `string`

 Plugin Id of plugin where Playlist was retrieved from.
-Set by VideoGata.
+Set by AudioGata.

 #### Inherited from